astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial3.rst

     zheng_model = PrebuiltHodModelFactory('zheng07')
     new_model = HodModelFactory(baseline_model_instance = zheng_model, centrals_size = cen_size, satellites_size = sat_size)

+    # Your new model can generate a mock in the same way as always
+    new_model.populate_mock(simname = 'bolshoi')

 Comments on formatting the class controlling your new HOD component model